arda-pecel/Autonomous-Driving-Project/README.md

 Red lights detected and vehicle moves due to traffic lights and other cars.<br>

-Test code has some repetitive functions and has to be optimized.
+Test code has some repetitive functions and has to be optimized.<br>

+Motor control code has not integrated with engine.